 B + 32 = 180 and solve for B.

 Angles C and D are complementary.
 If m ∠C is 22 °, what is the m ∠ D ?

 Given the fact that they are complementary, we know that the two add up to 90°.
 You can set up an equation to read:

 D + 22 = 90 and solve for D

 You can also use diagrams to find unknown angle measures in complementary and supplementary angles.

 Angles LGM and MGH are complementary.

 Take a look at the video lesson to see examples of complementary and supplementary angles.

 Practice Adjacent, Complementary, and Supplementary Angles

-Now, practice what you have learned about adjacent, complementary, and supplementary angles.
+Now, practice what you have learned about adjacent, complementary, and supplementary angles using the following diagram.